 Zero trust network access (ZTNA) is an approach to enterprise IT security that provides secure remote access to a company’s data, applications, networks, and services based on defined access control policies.

-ZTNA establishes multiple layers of protection by assuming that any connection will be malicious.
-Therefore, it places various security mechanisms between the user and the organization’s resources.
-As a result, authentication can occur at each layer and not just once at a centralized point.
+ZTNA establishes multiple layers of protection by assuming that any connection will be malicious, and therefore placing various security mechanisms between the user and the organization’s resources.
+As a result, authentication occurs at each layer and not just once at a centralized point.

 The fundamental concept of ZTNA is to segregate critical assets on a network by not trusting the endpoint devices.
-Therefore, when accessing a resource, an end-user device must authenticate before being allowed access to the resource or part of the network.
+In other words, when accessing a resource, an end-user device must authenticate before being allowed access to the resource or part of the network.

-ZTNA technologies, in contrast to VPNs, have a “deny by default” policy and only allow access to the services for which the user has been granted access.
-If one area becomes compromised, attackers are not automatically given full access to other areas of the organization.
+In contrast to virtual private networks (VPNs), zero trust technologies have a “deny by default” policy and only allow access to the services for which the user has been granted access.
+That way, if one area becomes compromised, attackers are not automatically given full access to other areas of the organization.

 When implementing ZTNA, organizations should take a layered security approach with multiple controls between the outside world and their sensitive data or infrastructure.
 The different layers act as obstacles, making it difficult for attackers to reach their target.

-Enhancing compliance can be a difficult task because it needs many different measures.
-ZTNA allows an organization to more easily adhere to regulatory requirements, such as PCI DSS, GDPR, HIPAA/HITECH, and NIST SP 800-53A.
-It adheres to these requirements without compromising data protection.
+Since it requires users to authenticate each time they want to access data in any given application, ZTNA allows an organization to more easily adhere to regulatory requirements, such as PCI DSS, GDPR, HIPAA/HITECH, and NIST SP 800-53A.
+It ensures employees don’t purposely or inadvertently skirt compliance or sacrifice data protection.

 Securing access to legacy applications